top of page

 COLLABORATIVE MUSICIAN, & SPEAKER

 In addition to maintaining a very active concert schedule, Dr. Kraybill is organ conservator at the Kauffman Center for the Performing Arts in Kansas City, Missouri, USA; organist-in-residence at the international headquarters of Community of Christ in Independence, Missouri; and organist at Village on Antioch Presbyterian Church in Overland Park, Kansas.
-In these roles she plays and oversees the care of three of the area’s largest pipe organs: the 113-rank Aeolian-Skinner (1959) and 102-rank Casavant (1993) at Community of Christ’s Auditorium and Temple, and the Kauffman Center’s 102-rank Julia Irene Kauffman Casavant (2012).
+In these roles she plays and oversees the care of three of the Kansas City metro area’s largest pipe organs: the 113-rank Aeolian-Skinner (1959) and 102-rank Casavant (1993) at Community of Christ’s Auditorium and Temple, and the Kauffman Center’s 102-rank Julia Irene Dennie-Kauffman Casavant (2012).

 Several solo CDs and collaborative recordings are available.
-Jan’s first solo CD, Two by 2: Two Organ Symphonies on Two Magnificent Organs, features both of Community of Christ’s pipe organs.
-Rejoice and Remember contains hymn arrangements for piano.
-The Auditorium Organ: Fifty Years of Excellence celebrated that organ’s 50th anniversary in 2009.
-Solo CDs of the Julia Irene Kauffman Casavant were released by Reference Recordings in 2014 and 2019.
-Organ Polychrome features music by French composers.
-The Orchestral Organ, a disc of transcriptions, received three nominations for 2020 GRAMMY® awards, including Best Classical Instrumental Solo album.
-Jan has also recorded for Reference with the Kansas City Symphony on several occasions.
-Their disc containing Saint-Saën’s “Organ” Symphony was nominated for a GRAMMY® in 2015.
-Her most recent album, Marked for Grace, was produced by ProOrgano and released in June 2021 by Naxos.
+Jan’s first solo CD, ""Two by 2: Two Organ Symphonies on Two Magnificent Organs,"" features both of Community of Christ’s pipe organs. ""The Auditorium Organ: Fifty Years of Excellence"" celebrated that organ’s 50th anniversary in 2009.
+Solo CDs of the Julia Irene Kauffman Casavant were released by Reference Recordings in 2014 and 2019: ""Organ Polychrome,"" featuring music by French composers, and ""The Orchestral Organ,"" a disc of transcriptions.
+Her most recent album, ""Marked for Grace,"" was produced by ProOrgano and released by Naxos in June 2021.
+A collaborative disc with the Kansas City Symphony containing Saint-Saën’s “Organ” Symphony was nominated for a GRAMMY® in 2015. ""The Orchestral Organ"" received three nominations for GRAMMY® awards in 2020, including Best Classical Instrumental Solo.

 Visit www.jankraybill.com for more information and Jan’s concert schedule.